eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 To call a method to turn the LED on:

 1. Run the [az iot hub invoke-device-method](https://docs.microsoft.com/cli/azure/ext/azure-cli-iot-ext/iot/hub?view=azure-cli-latest#ext-azure-cli-iot-ext-az-iot-hub-invoke-device-method) command, and specify the method name and payload.
-For this method, setting `method-payload` to `1` turns the LED on, and setting it to `0` turns it off.
+For this method, setting `method-payload` to `true` turns the LED on, and setting it to `false` turns it off.

     <!-- Inline code tag and CSS to wrap long code lines. -->
     <code style="white-space : pre-wrap !important;">